Search publications

 Author(s): Fairbank EJ; Borenstein-Laurie J; Alberts NM; Wrosch C;

 Objective: High levels of optimism (and low levels of pessimism) are associated with improved physical health in adults.
 However, relatively less is known about these relations in youth.
-The present study aimed to review the literature investigating optimis ...
+The present study aimed to review the literature investigating optimism, pessimism, and physical health in children and adolescents from populations with and without heal ...

 Article GUID: 38879445